Circle-Ming/Circle-Ming.github.io/papers.md

 > ---Blaise Pascal

 I really wish I can have a few papers in this page showing my ability of research.
 But unfortunately, I do not have one yet.
+But I think I can have some to fill this page.

 # Good News!!!
 I am now working in the area of _named entity recognition_ using the